dignajar/another-autoscaler/README.md

 > The restart feature execute a rollout restart deployment.

 ## Use cases
-- Deployments with GPU, stop them after working hours.
-- Stop deployments that are not needed on the weekend.
-- Save some money in your Kubernetes cluster after working hours or weekends.
+- Cost savings by reducing the number of replicas after working hours or weekends.
+- GPU deployments you can stop them after working hours (this is my case in my current job).
-- Another Autoscaler is a perfect combination with Cluster Autoscaler.
+- Another Autoscaler is a perfect combination with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
 ## Install
 ```
 # Deploy Another Autoscaler into Kubernetes on default namespace